mbrad26/bank-tech-test/README.md

 #### Account

-Account class is starting with an initial balance of 0 and has methods to update its balance when the account holder is making deposits and withdrawals.
+Account class ties everything together by delegating the functionality of the program to the other classes.

 * `#deposit()` - delegates transaction creation to Transaction class
 * `#withdraw()` - delegates transaction creation to Transaction class